wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 <br/>

 :::tip Automate this rule with GX Cloud
-When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can enable Anomaly Detection on each column to test that column completeness doesn't change drastically between Validation runs.
+When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) or [add an Expectation](/cloud/expectations/manage_expectations.md#add-an-expectation), you can enable Anomaly Detection on each column to test that column completeness doesn't change drastically between Validation runs.
 :::